UniMath/agda-unimath/src/graph-theory/wide-displayed-large-reflexive-graphs.lagda.md

     refl-total-large-reflexive-graph-Wide-Displayed-Large-Reflexive-Graph
 ```

-### The fiber reflexive graph of a displayed large reflexive graph over a vertex
+### The fiber reflexive graph of a wide displayed large reflexive graph over a vertex

 ```agda
 module _